DockYard/ember-router-scroll/README.md

 ```

 ### Options
 You can specify the id of an element for which the scroll position is saved and set.
 Default is `window` for using the scroll position of the whole viewport.
-You can pass an options object in your applications `config/environment.js` file.
+You can pass an options object in your application's `config/environment.js` file.

 ```javascript
 ENV['routerScroll'] = {